You may wish to backup your Open-AudIT data before upgrading or on a regular schedule. There are two main items to backup. The database and the files.

-Once the database has been restored, you may need to go into the web application and run the Admin -> Upgrade routine (if you have not restored to the same version of the program as the backups version).
+Once the database has been restored, you may need to go into the web application and run the Admin -> Upgrade routine (if you have not restored to the same version of the program as the backed up database version).

-You can also just copy the backed up files back to their original location, over writing any existing files (if you haven't upgraded between backup and restore).
+You can also just copy the backed up files back to their original location, overwriting any existing files (if you haven't upgraded between backup and restore).

-NOTE - If you have upgraded versions in between backup and restore, ONLY restore the config directory (open-audit/code_igniter/application/config) and the attachments directory (open-audit/code_igniter/application/attachments) and the custom images directory (Linux - /usr/local/open-audit/www/open-audit/customer_images, Windows - c:\xampp\htdocs\open-audit\custom_images).
+NOTE - If you have upgraded versions in between backup and restore, only restore the config directory (open-audit/code_igniter/application/config), the attachments directory (open-audit/code_igniter/application/attachments) and the custom images directory (Linux - /usr/local/open-audit/www/open-audit/customer_images, Windows - c:\xampp\htdocs\open-audit\custom_images).
 If you overwrite the other (Open-AudIT program) files, you will effectively reverse the upgrade you have performed.

 NOTE #2 - If you restore the database onto a fresh install or an upgraded install, you will need to update your tasks (if you have any).
 Run the below.

 c:\xampp\mysql\bin\mysql.exe -u openaudit -popenauditpassword openaudit -e "UPDATE tasks SET uuid = (SELECT value FROM configuration WHERE name = 'uuid');"